leptonquark/personal-webpage-ktor-compose-web/README.md

 The web application utilizes two configuration files (Both files are in `/Users/Netlight/IntelliJProjects/me/app/src/jvmMain/resources`):

 1. `main-content.json` - contains the title, about, and the contact me links.
-The template supports links from Github, Twitter, or LinkedIn.
+The template supports links from GitHub, Twitter, or LinkedIn.
 2. `projects.json` - contains a list of projects.
 The projects can also use icons which are shown in the list view.
 The icon paths are stored inside this file.

 # License